KIT-IBPT/epics-open62541/README.md

   shell commands.
 If the name of the subscription is not specified explicitly, the subscription with the name `default` is used.

 The node ID identifies the process variable on the server.
-There are two ways, how a node ID can be specified: string and numeric.
+There are three ways how a node ID can be specified: string, numeric, and GUID.
+In most applications, string-based IDs are used.

 A string identifier has the form `str:<namespace index>,<string ID>`, where `<namespace index>` is a number identifying the namespace of the node ID and `<string ID>` is the node's name.

-A numeric identifieer has the form `num:<namespace index>,<numeric ID>`, where `<namespace index>` is a number identifying the namespace of the node ID and `<numeric ID>` is the node's numeric ID.
-In most applications, string-based IDs are used.
+A numeric identifier has the form `num:<namespace index>,<numeric ID>`, where `<namespace index>` is a number identifying the namespace of the node ID and `<numeric ID>` is the node's numeric ID.

+A GUID identifier has the form `num:<namespace index>,<GUID>`, where `<namespace index>` is a number identifying the namespace of the node ID and `<GUID>` is a valid GUID (e.g. `7877004d-bb37-41d2-9017-2ef483c49e8f`).

 The data type specification is optional.
 If the data type is not specified, it is guessed.
 For input records that works pretty well because the server sends